 An attainable SMART goal considers the employee’s ability to achieve it.
 Make sure that X-percentage increase is rooted in reality.
 For example, if sales increased by 5% last quarter, arbitrarily aiming to increase by a lofty 30% this quarter without any corresponding changes will likely backfire.

-It’s crucial to base your goals off of your own analytics, not just industry benchmarks, or else you might bite off more than you can chew.
+It’s crucial to base your goals on your own analytics, not just industry benchmarks, or else you might bite off more than you can chew.

 Attainability also serves to motivate your team.
 If you propose a staggeringly high metric, you’ll likely discourage your team and lose buy-in on the goals.